PatrykBrzostek/CalorieCounterApp/README.md

 Calorie Counter App is a command line app, which is based on apps like Fitatu or Yazio.
 The app provides the basic features: counting colories in eaten meals, adding meals to a local database, showing stats.
 Usage instructions are given below.

-The app is created using the following python modules: argparse, peewee, pandas.
+The app was created using the following python modules: argparse, peewee, pandas.

 The next step is to convert the app to a Django web app with user registration functionality.